MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-faceted-search-results.md

 ---
-title: Configure faceted search results web template from your portal| MicrosoftDocs
+title: Configure the faceted search results web template from your portal| MicrosoftDocs
 description: Know how the faceted search results web template can be configured from your portal. ms.date: 03/21/2022 ms.topic: article